Facts

 Here are the fascinating facts about the iconic marsupial:

-- The Koala is found in Australia and New Guinea.
+- The Koala is found only in Australia.

 - Koala is a species that prefers to live in eucalyptus forests, as these trees contain the nutrients Koalas need for survival.